xuefanzhang/RottenTomatoes/README.md

 I should have more optionals...
 I had a surgery on Wednesday and have been typing with one hand (at least should have; it gets frustrating.)
-I guess I have an okay excuse.
+I guess that's an okay excuse.
 But I still should have done more of the optionals.
 Will be especially mindful about them the next assignment.

 ### Walkthrough
 ![Video Walkthrough](rottenTomatoes.gif)